exakat/exakat-docs/Reference/Rules/Constants/UnusedConstants.rst

 ++++++++++++++++

   Those constants are defined in the code but never used.
 Defining unused constants slow down the application, as they are executed and stored in PHP hashtables.
+It is recommended to comment them out, and only define them when it is necessary.

 .. code-block:: php